 Whenever air ambulances result in accidents, it’s not always straightforward to determine who is at fault.
 Ground ambulances make it simple since typical car accident rules apply.
 However, when air transportation methods are used, things take a more complicated turn.

-Typically, the responsibility lies with:
+Typically, the responsibility lies with the following:

 As indicated, airborne emergency medical service flights have presented a cause for concern based on documented incidents.
 Below is a look at some of the unfortunate situations that have occurred in the past.

 The Los Angeles Times, alongside other news outlets, covered this heart-wrenching occurrence, leaving three crew members employed at Mercy Air Service dead.
-Mercy Air Service inc., which falls under parent company Air Methods, Corp., was and continues to be the largest among medevac providers in the United States.
+Mercy Air Service Inc., which falls under parent company Air Methods, Corp., was and continues to be the largest among medevac providers in the United States.

 When the weather is good, pilots fly under visual flight rules instead of being handled by air traffic control.
 This was how Mercy Air 2 flew leading up to the incident.
 The San Bernardino sheriff’s and fire departments, the FAA, and the National Transportation Safety Board would be investigated.